 "A literature review is an evaluative report of information found in the literature related to your selected area of study.
-The review should describe, summarise, evaluate and clarify this literature.
-It should give a theoretical base for the research and help you (the author) determine the nature of your research."
+The review should describe, summarize, evaluate and clarify this literature.
+It should give a theoretical base for the research and help you (the author) determine the nature of your research."1

-For information on systematic reviews - a particular type of literature review used in health sciences - please read this guide: Finding the Evidence
+For information on systematic reviews - a particular type of literature review used primarily in health sciences - please refer to this guide: Knowledge Synthesis: Systematic, Scoping & Other Reviews.

 What are the purposes of a literature review?

 "Traditional Review: adopts a critical approach, which might assess theories or hypotheses by critically examining the methods and results of single primary studies, with an emphasis on background and contextual material.

 Conceptual Review: synthesizes areas of conceptual knowledge that contribute to a better understanding of the issues.
 State of the art: brings readers up to date on the most recent research on the subject.
 Could be a useful beginning to your research project.

 Scoping Review: sets the scene for a future research agenda.
 This review documents what is already known and then, using a critical analysis of gaps in knowledge, helps to refine the research questions, concepts and theories to point the way to future research."
 1